 II.
 Public-private mix:

 The second dimension, the public-private-mix, which is often part of healthcare typologies [10,18], operationalizes the role of the state and private actors.
-Only LTC typologies that specialize on specific aspects or take a broader view on social services have integrated this dimension so far [27] by focusing on the intensity of informal care [20], the reach of public funds [26], the proportion of for-profit providers [28,29], and the expenditure on or use of uncontrolled cash benefit schemes [28,29].
+Only LTC typologies that specialize on specific aspects or take a broader view on social services have integrated this dimension so far [27] by focusing on the intensity of informal care by families[20], the reach of public funds [26], the proportion of for-profit providers [28,29], and the expenditure on or use of uncontrolled cash benefit schemes [28,29].

 III.
 Access regulation:

 Restrictions in LTC systems may pose barriers to access care, especially for groups with lower social status.
 Common barriers are means-testing of benefits and limitations of choice [1,33].
-The access dimension has been highly relevant in the development of healthcare typologies [10,34] and in LTC is operationalized via means-testing for benefits, entitlement to residential care, home care benefits, cash benefits, and choice restrictions [9].
+The access dimension has been highly relevant in the development of healthcare typologies [10,34] and has been implemented less in LTC typologies, due to a lack of comparable institutional indicators.
+Kraus et al. [9] incorporate this dimension by using own gathered data on means-testing for benefits, entitlement to residential care, home care benefits, cash benefits, and choice restrictions [9].

 IV.
 Performance:

 The performance of LTC systems has so far hardly been studied in international comparisons.
+However, in healthcare typologies they are already incorporated [10].
 Indicators for measuring the quality of LTC service provision, such as the share of institutional and home-based LTC patients with pressure ulcers or unintended weight loss, are not available in many countries [35].
 Hence, only few typologies include performance or quality indicators.
 Damiani et al. [6], for example, use the share of people over 80 reporting good or very good health and the perceived limitations in activities in daily living (ADLs) for people aged 65 or older.
 Kraus et al. [9] take institutional indicators of mandatory quality assurance systems and the degree and functioning of integrated services into account.

 When summarizing existing LTC typologies, we see that most are solely based on quantitative (usually OECD and Eurostat) indictors (Alber, 1995; Colombo, 2012; Damiani et al., 2011; Kraus et al., 2010).
 Sometimes, also micro data (SHARE data) are used [25].
-Only Kraus et al. [9] adopt both quantitative and qualitative data on the institutional setting and rules for access to the system based on an own primary data collection.
+Only Kraus et al. [9] adopt both quantitative as well as institutional indicators, which mirror the rules for access to the system based on an own primary data collection.
 The results of these typologies are influenced by their focus and aim but also by the (number of) included countries.
 Some studies include only about ten European/OECD country cases [7,24,25] while others analyze 20 and more European [6,9] or OECD cases [8].